jeftegoes/AwsOverview/Management & Governance/AWS Systems Manager.md

   - An instance can only be in one Patch Group.
   - Patch Group can be registered with only one Patch Baseline.

 ## 9.2.
-SSM - Patch Manager Patch Baselines
+Patch Manager Patch Baselines

 - **Pre-Defined Patch Baseline**
   - Managed by AWS for different Operating Systems (can't be modified).